DS-100/sp21/grad_proj/gradproject.md

 - **Data Modeling and Inferences**
   - Please wait for more updates on the requirements for this section 🤔...

-2. **Narrative Notebook**.
+[Component 2]. **Narrative Notebook**.
 This is a single Jupyter Notebook that summarizes your workflow and what you have learned.
 It should be structured as a research paper and include a title, list of authors, abstract, introduction, description of data, description of methods, summary of results, and discussion.
 Make sure to number figures and tables and include informative captions.

 If you wish, you can replace your narrative notebook with a PDF compiled using LaTeX, provided that the provenance of the figures is clearly labeled in the main narrative, and the figures can be reproduced by running the analysis notebooks